Contingencyplana/making_friends_0/planning/fleet_of_scavengers.md

   - Their mission: strip the dead conquerors so the living could rebuild.

 - **The Great Alien Sea Battle:**
-  - Alien fleets fought until none remained — a storm of fire and thunder that cracked the horizon.
+  - Alien fleets fought until none remained—a storm of fire and thunder that cracked the horizon.
   - Wrecks littered the seas, floating graveyards of a war that consumed its makers.
   - The Doctor’s fleet descended after the carnage, scavenging what the aliens left behind.

 - **Legacy in the Harbor:**
   - Hulks too broken for the fleet were dragged into the **Harbor of Hulks**.
   - As the lowest chamber of the **Polar Fortress**, it became both junkyard and treasury.
   - Their bones became Igor’s Round Table, Ivy’s future fleet, and endless prototypes.

 ---